Raise your hand if you’re with me on this:

 Now, the next major challenge is how to make sure that your failing budget does not go into a downward spiral.

 - Make sure that your partner is on board.
-You may not be able to keep track of everything, so find someone to help you do it, and there’s no other perfect person for the job than your partner, who should be on board the whole budget you’ve set in the first place.
-If part of the reason why your budget fails is because of spending triggers, then it’s good to have your spouse serve as your accountability partner, someone who will hold you accountable for your spending habits especially those spur-of-the moment expenses.
+You may not be able to keep track of everything, so find someone to help you do it.
+There’s no better person for the job than your partner, who should be totally on board with the whole budget you’ve set in the first place.
+If part of the reason why your budget fails is because of your spending triggers, then it’s good to have your spouse serve as your accountability partner.
+Most of us need someone who will hold usaccountable for our spending habits, especially those spur-of-the-moment impulse purchases.

-- Double-check your miscellaneous list again.
-And your emergency fund, too.
-How many times has this happened to you: A major bathroom leak necessitated calling in the plumber and you having to fork out several dollars for the job.
-Turns out though there isn’t enough money left in the emergency fund jar so we take a few dollars from next week’s grocery money instead.
+- Double-check your miscellaneous list again and your emergency fund, too.
+How many times has this happened to you?
+A major bathroom leak necessitated calling in the plumber and you have to fork out major dollars for the job.
+Turns out there isn’t enough money left in the emergency fund jar so you take a few dollars from next week’s grocery money instead.

-While emergencies are difficult to predict and therefore equally difficult to say how much we should be allocating, it’s essential that there’s always enough funds for them.
+Emergencies are difficult to predict, therefore making it equally difficult to decide how much we should be allocating for them.
+Yet it’s essential that there are always enough funds to pay for them.
 So, take a look again at how much you’re putting in for emergencies and unexpected expenses – or if they’re even in your budget.
 If not, then it’s high time you get these items on your list, too!

 - Make space for some fun money.
 Summer was a blast and you decide to host a barbecue party to close the season.
 But wait, was there an item for “summer party” in your budget?
 Most likely not, and this is what most of us keep forgetting when we talk about budget: a budget is for both bills and expenses – and a party is an expense.

-Having a budget does not mean foregoing all the fun; in fact, it’s been found that the more we don’t budget for entertainment, the more likely people end up spending on unnecessary entertainment.
+Having a budget does not mean foregoing all the fun; in fact, it’s been found when e we don’t budget for entertainment, it’s more likely people end up spending on unnecessary entertainment.
 Try to allocate a (very) small portion of your monthly income for the pursuit of fun things, but make sure you don’t spend more than what you’ve budgeted.

 - Check for items where you might be spending beyond your means.
-You spent a hundred dollars for a Halloween costume this year.
+You spent a hundred dollars on a Halloween costume this year.
 But is this expense something that could have been prevented or kept to a minimum?
 Very likely yes.
 Making sure that our budget works also entails making the lifestyle choices that allow us to live within our means.
-A good thorough search in last year’s Halloween box or a weekend afternoon at a thrift store would have cut down by half the money you spent on Halloween costumes.
+A thorough search in last year’s Halloween box or a weekend afternoon at a thrift store could have cut by half the money you spent on Halloween costumes.